Maatify/admin-infra/README.md

 - Architectural deadlocks removed
 - No execution logic introduced

-### ✅ Phase 4 — Orchestration Execution Logic
+### ✅ Phase 4 — Orchestration Execution Logic (LOCKED)
 - Real execution logic implemented inside orchestrators
 - Read-before-write sequencing enforced
-- Audit and notification intents wired
+- Audit and notification intents wired (where permitted)
 - Strict Result DTO failure semantics enforced
 - Read-only methods implemented as pure passthrough
+- Explicit architectural locks enforced via LogicException where required
 - Full PHPUnit coverage for orchestration logic
 - PHPStan Level MAX passes with zero errors
 - No contract changes
 - No infrastructure assumptions

+---

+## 🔒 Phase 4 Lock Statement

+Phase 4 is **officially CLOSED and LOCKED**.

+From this point forward:

+- Any change to orchestrator responsibilities
+- Any change to execution semantics
+- Any modification to failure behavior

+**requires an ADR or a new phase (Phase 5+)**.

+Remaining LogicException paths are **intentional architectural locks** and do NOT represent missing functionality.

 ---